256dpi/lungo/README.md

 Lungo wants to offer a similar experience by implementing a full MongoDB compatible embeddable database that persists data in a single file.
 The project aims to provide drop-in compatibility with the API exported by the official Go driver.
-This way applications may use lungo for running their tests or even low-write production deployments without big code changes.
+This way, applications may use lungo for running their tests or even low-write production deployments without big code changes.

 However, one thing this project does not try to do is build another